Quickie question: Why do you want lotsa money?

-Interestingly… Bhutan, a remote Himalayan kingdom, has consistently remained one of the happier places in our world – even though it is not close to being one of the richest.
+Bhutan, a remote Himalayan kingdom, has consistently remained one of the happier places in our world.
+Even though it is not close to being one of the richest.

-2. Pushing for more exercise and healthier eating.
+- Pushing for more exercise and healthier eating.
 Why?
 They recognize the healthier the body, the happier the mind!
 As a result, the Bhutan government actually discourages junk food – along with cigarettes and alcohol.

-Recently Bentham’s ideas have been dusted off and revisited in Britain, where the Prime Minister’s Strategy Unit held a “Life Satisfaction” seminar and considered the following concepts:
+Recently Bentham’s ideas have been dusted off and revisited in Britain.
+Bentham encouraged the Prime Minister to hold a “Life Satisfaction” seminar – where they considered the following concepts:

-Britain’s Richard Layard, author of “Happiness: Lessons for a New Science,” is also actively pushing the government to immediately employ another 10,000 therapists – so as to increase the happiness of citizens!
+Britain’s Richard Layard, author of “Happiness: Lessons for a New Science,” is also actively pushing the government to immediately employ another 10,000 therapists.
+Why?
+He wants to increase the happiness of citizens!

 I’d love to hear your insights on the comment section below!
 What’s something which comes to your mind and heart when you read this inspirational essay about how the people of Bhutan enjoy more happiness?

 Check out my bestselling book Think Happy